 CC - Wikipedia

-It would be unreasonable to present the whole of the case for the internal structure of black holes that are given here without discussing some of the arguments against these ideas.
-We will look briefly at them here.
+It would be unreasonable to present the whole of the case for the internal structure of a black hole that is given here without discussing some of the counterarguments.
+We will look briefly at some of these here.

 There is no real Schwarzschild singularity at the event horizon